Gradient background

 Applications of Gradient Backgrounds

-Gradients have various applications across design platforms.
-Let’s explore some of their most popular uses:
+Gradients have diverse applications on design platforms.
+Some of their most popular uses include:

 Web Design